 To help each customer get exactly what they need (as well as to maximize their income potential), many agents use a cross-selling needs assessment with their customers.
 To do so, they should be prepared to offer additional products that serve the senior market, including:

-If you work through an agency/FMO such as PTT Financial / Medicare Educators, you’ll receive comprehensive support including free training, access to carriers/markets and quoting platforms.
+If you work through an agency/FMO such as PTT Financial / Healthcare Educators, you’ll receive comprehensive support including free training, access to carriers/markets and quoting platforms.

 How Much You Can Earn

-Medicare sales agents in the US make an average of $78,000 annually, or about $40 an hour.
+Because of the abundance of Baby Boomers turning 65, you have limitless earning potential.
+Medicare sales agents in the US make an average of $81,920 annually.
 Experienced agents in the senior market can expect to earn over $100,000, including current and residual commissions.
 Those offering six or more different insurance products often earn more than $200,000 a year.

 Agents with the highest incomes say their top source of leads is referrals from friends, previous customers, and acquaintances gained through their church, club memberships, and similar community participation.
 Positioning yourself in your professional and social circles as the go-to person for all things Medicare can set you up for tremendous success.